 • Incident detection and resolution.

-It is the policy of Cast AI that information, as defined hereinafter, in all its forms–written, spoken, recorded electronically, or printed–will be protected from accidental or intentional unauthorized modification, destruction, or disclosure throughout its life-cycle.
+It is the policy of CAST AI that information, as defined hereinafter, in all its forms–written, spoken, recorded electronically, or printed–will be protected from accidental or intentional unauthorized modification, destruction, or disclosure throughout its life-cycle.
 This protection includes an appropriate level of security over the equipment and software used to process, store, and transmit that information.

 Policies and/or procedures must be accessible to employees for review at all times via the compliance automation SaaS, Drata.
 Policies pertaining to positions must be reviewed and signed upon hire and on an annual basis by all employees.

 Requests for any exceptions to any policies included within the security program must be approved by Executive Management.
 Any approved exceptions will be reviewed annually.

 This Policy has been developed to meet the company’s regulatory, legal, contractual, and other obligations; to ensure that the appropriate company image is presented, and to control business risks.

 This Policy applies to:

 Information in any form, regardless of the media on which it is stored, as well as, any facility, system, or network used to store, process, and/or transfer information.

-All Cast AI employees, temporary staff, partners, contractors, vendors, suppliers, and any other person (collectively also referred to as “Staff” or “Personnel”) or entity that accesses the company’s data or it’s infrastructure.
+All CAST AI employees, temporary staff, partners, contractors, vendors, suppliers, and any other person (collectively also referred to as “Staff” or “Personnel”) or entity that accesses the company’s data or it’s infrastructure.

 All activity while using or accessing the company’s information or information processing, storage, or transmission equipment, while on the company premises (owned, rented, leased, or borrowed) or remotely.

 Information resources that have been entrusted to the company by any entity external to the company (i.e. Customers, Staff, and others).

 Documents, messages, and other communications created on or communicated via the company systems are considered the company’s business records and, as such, are subject to review by third parties in relation to audits, litigation, process improvement, and compliance.

 Management shall ensure that employees, contractors and third-party users:

-Are provided with guidelines which state security expectations of their role within the organization;
+- Are provided with guidelines which state security expectations of their role within the organization;

-Are motivated and comply with the security policies of the organization;
+- Are motivated and comply with the security policies of the organization;

-Achieve a level of awareness on security-relevant to their roles and responsibilities within the organization;
+- Achieve a level of awareness on security-relevant to their roles and responsibilities within the organization;

 All new hires are required to complete information security awareness training as part of their new employee onboarding process and annually thereafter.
 New hire onboarding will be completed within 60 days after the date the employee or contractor is hired.
 Ongoing training will include security and privacy requirements as well as training in the correct use of information assets and facilities.